 Super DIRT car Series

-The Super DIRT car Series is a dirt modified touring series based in the Northeastern United States.
-They sanction races in four classes including the Big Block Modifieds, 358 Modifieds, Sportsman and the Pro Stock Series.
-Up until the close of the 2015 racing season the series premier event was the Super Dirt Week held at the New York State Fairgrounds in Syracuse, NY.
+The Super DIRT car Series is a dirt-modified touring series based in the Northeastern United States.
+They sanction races in four classes including the Big Block Modifieds, 358 Modifieds, Sportsman, and the Pro Stock Series.
+Up until the close of the 2015 racing season, the series premiere event was the Super Dirt Week held at the New York State Fairgrounds in Syracuse, NY.
 Future plans for the event are in the works for the race to be held at a new, state-of-the-art facility that is currently under construction about 20 minutes north of Syracuse.

 United States Auto Club (USAC)